Set up work centres and machine centres

 Use the Consolidated Calendar field when you structure your routings to schedule production operations at the machine centre level, not the work centre level.
 When you consolidate the calendar, the Work Centre Load page and reports become an overview of the aggregate load in all machine centres that are assigned to the work centre.

-It is important to plan which capacities are to make up the total capacity when setting up the machine centres and work centres.
+It's important to plan which capacities make up the total capacity when you set up machine centres and work centres.

-If different machine centres (such as 210 Packing table 1, 310 Painting Cabin ...) are assigned to a work centre, the consideration of the single capacities of the machine centres is significant because failure of one machine centre can interrupt the entire process.
-The machine groups can be entered according to their capacity but may not be included in the planning.
-By deactivating the Consolidated Calendar field only the capacity of the work centre but not the machine centre is assigned in the planning.
+If different machine centres (such as 210 Packing table 1, 310 Painting Cabin...) are assigned to a work centre, the consideration of the single capacities of the machine centres is significant because the failure of one machine centre can interrupt the entire process.
+The machine groups can be entered according to their capacity but they aren't included in planning.
+If you turn off the Consolidated Calendar toggle, only the capacity of the work centre is assigned in the planning.
+The machine centre capacity is excluded.

-If, however, identical machine centres (such as 210 Packing table 1 and 220 Packing table 2) are combined in a work centre, the consideration of the work centre as a sum of the assigned machine centres is of interest.
-Therefore, the work centre would be listed with zero capacity.
-By activating the Consolidated Calendar field, the common capacity is assigned to the work centre.
+If, however, you combine identical machine centres (such as 210 Packing table 1 and 220 Packing table 2) in a work centre, you can consider the work centre as a sum of the assigned machine centres.
+Therefore, the work centre is listed with zero capacity.
+If you turn on the Consolidated Calendar toggle, the common capacity is assigned to the work centre.

 To set up a capacity constrained machine or work centre

 You must set up production resources that you regard as critical and mark them to accept a finite load instead of the default infinite load that other production resources accept.
-A capacity-constrained resource can be a work centre or machine centre that you have identified as a bottleneck and would like to establish a limited, finite load for.
+A capacity-constrained resource can be a work centre or machine centre that's a bottleneck and would like to establish a limited, finite load for.

-Business Central does not support detailed shop floor control.
-It plans for a feasible utilization of resources by providing a rough-cut schedule, but it does not automatically create and maintain detailed schedules based on priorities or optimization rules.
+Business Central doesn't support detailed shop floor control.
+It plans for a feasible utilization of resources by providing a rough-cut schedule, but doesn't automatically create and maintain detailed schedules based on priorities or optimization rules.

-On the Capacity-Constrained Resources page, you can make setup that avoids overload of specific resources and ensure that no capacity is left unallocated if it could increase the turn-around time of a production order.
+On the Capacity Constrained Resources page, you can create a setup to prevent resources from becoming overloaded.
+The setup can also ensure that capacity isn't left unallocated if it could increase the turn-around time of a production order.
 In the Dampener (% of Total Capacity) field, you can add dampener time to resources to minimize operation splitting.
-This enables the system to schedule load on the last possible day by exceeding the critical load percent slightly if this can reduce the number of operations that are split.
+This setting enables the system to schedule load on the last possible day by slightly exceeding the critical load percent.
+Exceeding the load percent can reduce the number of operations that are split.

-When planning with capacity-constrained resources, the system ensures that no resource is loaded above its defined capacity (critical load).
-This is done by assigning each operation to the nearest available time slot.
-If the time slot is not big enough to complete the entire operation, then the operation will be split into two or more parts placed in the nearest available time slots.
+When you plan with capacity-constrained resources, Business Central ensures that resources aren't loaded above their capacity (critical load).
+It assigns each operation to the nearest available time slot.
+If the time slot isn't large enough to complete the entire operation, the operation is split into two or more parts in the nearest available time slots.

-1. Choose the Lightbulb that opens the Tell Me feature. icon, enter Capacity Constrained Resources, and then choose the related link.
+- Choose the icon, enter Capacity Constrained Resources, and then choose the related link.

 Note

-Operations on work centres or machine centres that are set up as constrained resources will always be planned serially.
-This means that if a constrained resource has multiple capacities, then those capacities can only be planned in sequence, not in parallel as they would be if the work or machine centre was not set up as a constrained resource.
-In a constrained resource, the Capacity field on the work centre or machine centre is greater than 1.
+Operations on work centres or machine centres that are set up as constrained resources are always planned serially.
+This planning means that if a constrained resource has multiple capacities, those capacities must be planned in sequence.
+You can't plan them in parallel like they would be if the work or machine centre wasn't set up as a constrained resource.
+For a constrained resource, the Capacity field on the work centre or machine centre is greater than 1.

-In case of operation splitting, the setup time is only assigned once because it is assumed that some manual adjustment is done to optimize the schedule.
+In case of operation splitting, the setup time is only assigned one time because it's assumed that some manual adjustment is done to optimize the schedule.

 Create Shop Calendars